Kremlin-ordered truce is uncertain amid mutual mistrust

 By ANDREW MELDRUM

-No explosions were heard in the capital, however, and reports of sporadic fighting elsewhere in Ukraine were unconfirmed.
+No explosions were heard in the capital.
+And reports of sporadic fighting elsewhere in Ukraine could not immediately by confirmed.
 Clashes there could take hours to become public.

 Russian President Vladimir Putin on Thursday ordered his forces in Ukraine to observe a unilateral, 36-hour cease-fire.
 Kyiv officials dismissed the move but didn’t clarify whether Ukrainian troops would follow suit.